ShehabCE/shehabce.github.io/courses.md

 | **If you want to master something, teach it. - Richard Feynman**

-Welcome to my courses page, where I do the thing what I love the most, teaching.
+Welcome to my courses page, where I get to do one of the things I love most—teaching.

 ## 🎓 Available Courses